Puchaczov/Musoq/README.md

 As the language looks like sql, it doesn't mean it is SQL compliant.
 It uses SQL syntax and repeats some of it's behaviour hoverwer, some differences may appear.
 It will also implement some experimental syntax and behaviours that are not used by database engines.

-Hopefully, I will list all of this incompatibilities here
+Hopefully, I will list the incompatibilities here:

 - `Currently, there is no support for NULL values (it implies grouping operators behave slightly different in some aspects than in DB-engines)`
 - `Parent group aggregations`